14.2. The Symbol Selector

 Marker line: repeats a marker symbol over the length of a line.

-The markers placement can be at a regular distance or based on the line geometry: first, last or each vertex, on the central point of the line or of each segment, or on every curve point.
+The Marker placement can be set using a regular interval setting (starting from the first vertex) and/or the line geometry property (on first or last vertex, inner vertices, the central point of the line or of each segment, or on every curve point).

 Because a line is often a succession of segments of different directions, the rotation of the marker is calculated by averaging over a specified distance along the line.
 For example, setting the Average angle over property to